skyeMarlow/just-another-discord-bot/README.md

 literally just an echo bot.

 ## &avatar
-just shows you your avatar or someone elses. use the format !avatar @username to get someone else's avatar.
+just shows you your avatar or someone elses. use the format !avatar[@''] to get someone else's avatar.

 ## &dadjoke
 random joke